History in their Hands

 Creative Art Works’ programs create opportunities for growth, collaboration, and self-expression.
 By inviting students to share their unique perspectives and connect class content to their lived experiences, we help nurture curiosity and the confidence to explore.
 For students with special needs, particularly those with individualized education plans, tactile learning methods are especially impactful.
 These approaches support different learning styles, making creative exploration more accessible and meaningful.

-I have students in a self-contained classroom.
-[These classes are designed for students who require individualized instruction that cannot be adequately provided for in a general education classroom.]
+“During one class period, I teach special ed students in a self-contained classroom.
 Their excitement for the class has increased over the semester.
-Even the students who are inherently reserved were actively engaged and really enjoyed the process of making their pinch pots.
+Even the students who are inherently reserved were actively engaged and really enjoyed the process of making their pinch pots.”

 Responding to art from the past